Your Hearing Aid Questions Answered

 Do you charge for a hearing evaluation?

 At this visit, your hearing healthcare professional will sit down with you and go over the results and recommendations.
 We make sure that we allow enough time so that all of your questions can be answered.
 Furthermore, if a hearing loss is found, a demonstration of the most up to date hearing aid technology will be demonstrated for you.
 This allows you to see what hearing aids look like and sound like.
-All at no charge.

 We offer this service to our community because we know that sometimes it can be difficult to address hearing loss.
 Unfortunately, there are 36 million adult Americans with hearing loss and what is worse is that only 1 out of 5 with hearing loss get the help they need and deserve.
 We want to help change that.
-So, not only will you get your hearing test and your evaluation at no charge, you will also receive superior customer service from every member of the Hearing Professionals team.
+So, not only will you get your initial hearing test and your evaluation at no charge, you will also receive superior customer service from every member of the Hearing Professionals team.

 How often should my hearing be evaluated?